crunchdao/crowdsourced-investment-research/paper/paper.md

 - DOLLY: Portfolio managers invest a tremendous amount of time and resources in identifying equity that will outperform the market in the long term - alpha- ; In Dolly, the community leverages machine learning to select top long-term asset managers and piggyback their trades.
 Securities and Exchange Commission (SEC) 13f filing data offer valuable insight into top asset managers’ holdings at each quarterly filing point.
 - GORDON-GEEKO: This strategy uses trade information from top management and senior executives (i.e. insiders) as it has been demonstrated in past academic research that insiders have insight - or alpha - over other investors.

-- How can people add different datasets?
-Mention [Weavechain](https://www.weavechain.com/) and DeSci Collaborative Data, and https://oceanprotocol.com/

-- Discuss how all the metamodels are combined.

 ### Staking